 Each member of the CPH's Management Board is responsible for the proper risk management of the activities and functions falling under his responsibility (first line of risk management).
-The independent Risk Manager (second line of risk management) reviews and assesses the measures implemented by the business and he supports the business to assure the compliance with the relevant regulations.
-Finally, as mentioned in the previous paragraph, the Board of Directors with the dedicated risk committees supervises risk policies applied across the bank and intervenes where needed (third line risk management).
-Upfront these risk management Committees, there is the Audit

-Committee and the internal audit department that regularly evaluates the different risk processes of the bank.
+The independent Risk Manager (second line of defence) reviews and assesses the measures implemented by the business and he supports the business to assure the compliance with the relevant regulations.
+Finally, as mentioned in the previous paragraph, the Board of Directors with the dedicate risk committee supervises risk policies applied across the bank and intervenes where needed (third line of defence).
+Upfront these risk management Committees, there is the Audit Committee and the internal audit department (third line of defence) that regularly evaluates the different risk processes of the bank.